sunilkdevops/java_p1/README.md

 # java-tomcat-maven-example

-This is an example ready-to-deploy java web application built for Tomcat using Maven and webapp-runner.
+This is an example ready-to-deploy java web application built for Tomcat using Maven and webapp-runner .

 ## Running Locally